What is the meaning of the Hebrew word Hesed?

 Ruth had every right to start anew and pursue a husband from within her own people.
 However, by affirming her fidelity to Naomi and the people of Israel, Ruth chose an unknown path.
 She was a widow and an outsider.
 But she was also a foreigner from a people the Israelites had enemy history with.

 She affirms how important Naomi is to her, despite these other considerations.
 Ruth clearly had a strong relationship with her mother-in-law, so much so that she forsakes the easier path.
 Her display of hesed – the love and loyalty to Naomi is just one of multiple examples found throughout the story of Ruth.

 Hesed Love goes Above and Beyond

-Another tangible display of the hesed love, which goes above and beyond, is an organization called Satmar Bikur Cholim, in New York City.
-This amazing group provides home cooked kosher meals to hospital patients and their families, free of charge, regardless of background or affiliation (no application has ever been required).
+Another tangible display of the hesed love, which goes above and beyond, is an organization in New York City that provides home-cooked kosher meals to hospital patients and their families.
+They do so free of charge, regardless of background or affiliation (no application has ever been required).

-Satmar Bikur Cholim began in the 1950s with a small community of Holocaust survivors who recognized the value of supporting other survivors, as they started building a new life in the US.
+Satmar Bikur Cholim began in the 1950s with a small community of Holocaust survivors in the USA who recognized the value of supporting other survivors.
 They wanted to help fellow survivors sustain the Jewish tradition they had before the war.
 And they would travel all around NYC to do just that.